The Disruption (Succession): Plot

-Logan catches Michelle-Anne after the interview and asks for assurances that his refusal to cooperate with the DOJ investigation will not have political consequences, but Michelle-Anne warns that Logan's close relationship with the President could prove problematic.
+Logan catches Michelle-Anne after the interview and asks for assurances that his refusal to cooperate with the DOJ investigation will not have political blowback, but Michelle-Anne warns that Logan's close relationship with the President could prove problematic.
 She agrees to negotiate with the President if Logan moderates ATN's White House coverage.
 Meanwhile, Kendall defies Lisa's advice and decides to barge into Waystar's offices despite his security privileges being revoked; Logan asks that Kendall be fired and orders his security to keep Kendall away from him, but Gerri warns that firing Kendall would reflect negatively on the company.
 Tom greets Kendall on the executive floor, and Kendall extends him an offer to join his side.

-Logan, Shiv, Roman and the others decide to ignore Kendall and proceed to Waystar's town hall event, which Shiv is hosting.
+Logan, Shiv, Roman, and the others decide to ignore Kendall and proceed to Waystar's town hall event, which Shiv is hosting.
 However, Kendall sabotages the event by having his assistants purchase speakers and blast Nirvana's "Rape Me" at full volume in the middle of Shiv's speech.
 An irate Shiv drafts an open letter attacking Kendall and asks Roman and Connor to sign it, but they both object out of discomfort with the personal details Shiv chose to include in the statement, such as Kendall's substance abuse and failed relationships.
 Shiv decides to publish the letter herself.

 Kendall prepares to make an appearance on The Disruption, but learns backstage that Shiv's letter has gone online.
 He unsuccessfully negotiates with the show's producer to omit mention of the letter from his interview, and decides to back out of his appearance 15 minutes before broadcast.
 Deeply shaken by the letter's contents, Kendall hides out in a server room while Iwobi's segment airs.
-Meanwhile, Gerri informs Logan that the FBI have arrived to raid Waystar's offices, with his attempts to extract favors from the President through Michelle-Anne likely having tipped off the DOJ; Logan is forced to cooperate.
+Meanwhile, Gerri informs Logan that the FBI has arrived to raid Waystar's offices, with his attempts to extract favors from the President through Michelle-Anne likely having tipped off the DOJ; Logan is forced to cooperate.
 Shiv and Kendall separately watch live broadcasts breaking the news of the FBI's raid.